lizmat/raku-all-modules/jonathanstowe/Audio-Icecast/README.md

 ## Licence and copyright

-This is free software, please see the LICENCE file in the distribution.
+This is free software, please see the [LICENCE](LICENCE) file in the distribution.

-	© Jonathan Stowe 2016
+© Jonathan Stowe 2016, 2017